-Why Siteground?
-When I was looking for web hosting companies for WordPress, I first came across Bluehost.
+When I was looking for web hosting companies, I first came across Bluehost.
 It seemed that everyone was recommending them.

-When I signed up with them, the first thing I did was ask for my site to be switched from HTTP to HTTPS – a secure version of HTTP.
+Now that you’re signed up with Siteground, the first thing you should do is contact Siteground and ask for your site to be switched from HTTP to HTTPS – a secure version of HTTP.